DzenisKajevic/SolidityNethereumProject/README.txt

 5. Set the new character as the active character in the game.
 6. Use the Play() and CrossFade() methods of the Animation component to start playing the new character's animations.

+_______________

+Added Asset Bundle Browser Unity extension.

+Managed to somehow enable loading of characters with their animations from a server (localhost) using UnityWebRequest.

+- Next I need to edit the animator so that the characters only animate their movements upon jumping
+- Then I need to enable a next / previous asset bundle script that would load the rest from the server upon clicking (or maybe I could download all the asset bundles upon initial load, and just swap between them for a more responsive experience)
+- Finally, edit the already existing ERC-1155 contract to:
+ + mint the asset bundles to the blockchain using the main contractAddress
+ + set the price for purchasing asset bundles and implement functions for how that would work
+ + fetch the asset bundles that an address holds
+ + optionally implement trading of said asset bundles between addresses